 Did you know?
 To make the topic of Bookkeeping even easier to understand, we created a collection of premium materials called AccountingCoach PRO.
-Our PRO users get lifetime access to our bookkeeping seminar videos, cheat sheet, flashcards, quick tests, tests for prospective employees, guide to bookkeeping concepts, and more.
+Our PRO users get lifetime access to our bookkeeping video training, cheat sheet, flashcards, quick tests, tests for prospective employees, guide to bookkeeping concepts, and more.

 The term bookkeeping means different things to different people: